ajaythakran98/Indian-Pharma-Intelligence/README.md

 - Click on `.csv` files to view data
 - Open `Dashboard.png` for key visuals
-- Read `Final Project.pdf` for a full case study summary
+- Read `Final Presentation.pptx` for a full case study summary

 ---